wbierbower/awesome-physics/README.md

 * [QuantumOptics.jl](https://github.com/qojulia/QuantumOptics.jl) - Library for the numerical simulation of closed as well as open quantum systems
 * [qutip](https://github.com/qutip/qutip) - Quantum Toolbox in Python
 * [scikit-hep](https://github.com/scikit-hep/scikit-hep) - Toolkit of interfaces and tools for high energy physics (HEP)

+## Astronomy

+* [astropy](https://github.com/astropy/astropy) - intended to contain much of the core functionality and some common tools needed for performing astronomy and astrophysics with Python
+* [sunpy](https://github.com/sunpy/sunpy) - an open-source Python library for solar physics data analysis

 ## Organizations